-Sisters Blakely and Maggie, along with mother Dixie Maxwell, are a tight-knit family unit.
-Maxwell, manager of Beverlye Crossings I in Dothan, has always emphasized the importance of a college education to her daughters.
+Sisters Blakely and Maggie, along with mother Dixie Maxwell, are a tight-knit family.
+Maxwell, manager of Beverlye Crossings I in Dothan - an AHFA-financed development - has always emphasized the importance of a college education to her daughters.
 So she encouraged both of them to apply for resident scholarships through AAHA when the time came.

 Blakely, 20, is in her third year as a scholarship recipient.
 She attends Troy University and is pursuing a degree in elementary education.
 She said college was an adjustment from her time at Dothan High School.
 "I feel like I didn't really have to study in high school.
 It was just kind of easy for me," she said.
 "Freshman year of college was a big wake-up call.
 You really have to study a lot more."
 She has since found her stride and hopes to teach kindergarten through second grade.

 Eighteen-year-old Maggie, a dual enrollment student who is just five credits shy of being a sophomore, is charting a different course.
 Her scholarship will help pay for semesters at Wallace Community College in Dothan before she transfers to Troy University to pursue a nursing degree.
 But first, inspired by a father with a military background, she will attend Army National Guard basic combat training at Fort Sill, Oklahoma.